Merli-EO/DANS_LE_TEMPS/README.md

 # DANS_LE_TEMPS
 This is Dans Le Temps repository

-I've successfully change and load my repository Continuing to test
+I've successfully changed and loaded my repository Continuing with testing